Spring Maintenance Checklist for Landlords and Building Owners

 - Flush the water heater.
 NYC’s water is considered “moderately hard,” and mineral buildups can slowly reduce your water heater’s efficiency if it’s not flushed regularly.
 Water heaters (including tankless models) in need of flushing will take longer to heat water.
 A licensed plumber can flush out any buildups.

 - Check for pests.
-Undetected leaks in the winter increase indoor humidity in the spring and summer, which invites critters into your building.
+As temperatures rise, so does critter activity.
 If your building has pests, you might notice a musty odor that won’t go away or small corner nests with droppings nearby.
+Standard building maintenance, such as sealing cracks and holes, will help keep pests outside as part of an integrated pest management approach.